Life in the Classic City

 Voted multiple times as the number one college town in America, Athens, Georgia at its core is a vibrant and friendly southern city.
 Though built around the university, Athens is not defined by UGA and offers a world-famous music scene, progressive culinary tastes, contemporary art and a diverse nightlife.
 Both the University and its host community have benefited from the active involvement of people who care deeply about this place and from a quality of life that students, visitors and year-round residents relish.
 With its southern charm and eclectic style, Athens, GA is not only a great place to live; it’s a place we love to call home.

 Athens is home to a thriving music community, with multiple bands claiming the Classic City as a hometown (including REM, The B-52s, The Drive-By Truckers, Widespread Panic, and others).
-With venues ranging from intimate coffee shops, restaurants, and bars (Hendershot’s, The Melting Point, etc.) to general admission stages (Georgia Theater, The 40 Watt, The Classic Center), local artists supply a steady dose of live shows ranging from DJ-hosted dance parties, bluegrass jams, rock concerts, contra and swing dances, and just about anything in between.
+With venues ranging from intimate coffee shops, restaurants, and bars (Hendershot’s, The Foundry, etc.) to general admission stages (Georgia Theater, The 40 Watt, The Classic Center), local artists supply a steady dose of live shows ranging from DJ-hosted dance parties, bluegrass jams, rock concerts, contra and swing dances, and just about anything in between.
 Non-native bands and artists also make their way to the stages of Athens regularly.
 2014 alone brought the likes of Yonder Mountain String Band, Gov’t Mule, The Dave Rawlings Machine, Jason Isbell, Broken Bells, Parliament Funkadelic, Bootsy Collins, Shovels & Rope, St. Paul and the Broken Bones, the Futurebirds, Neko Case, Pentatonix, The xx, and many more.

 Athens food, especially its local food, is downright incredible.
 From white tablecloth to hole in the wall restaurants and pubs Athens can accommodate any palette for any budget.
 Craving a type of food?
 Athens has it all.
 If you’re feeling Cuban or Mexican food, check out Cali N Tito’s or Taqueria del Sol.
 Italian?
 Transmetropolitan and La Dolce Vita are excellent.
 It’s the South, so you know we do BBQ right with popular choices like White Tiger Gourmet and Pulaski Heights.
 If meat isn’t your thing, don’t worry.
 Most Athens restaurants have a wide selection of vegetarian and vegan friendly options, and veggie-centric restaurants like The Grit make dining even easier.
 If you’re looking for something more locally grown, Athens has multiple farmer’s markets, including one every Saturday morning in Bishop Park where you can have a great time taking in the local culture with food, music and gifts all while grabbing some locally grown groceries.
 Restaurants such as Heirloom even do farm-to-table, giving patrons a more local, fresh taste.
-Athens is also home to higher-end dining establishments such as The National and 5&10, started by famous chef, Hugh Acheson.
+Athens is also home to higher-end dining establishments such as The National.
 If you’re into the craft beer scene, Athens is home to two outstanding breweries.
 Terrapin, makers of the famous Hopsecutioner IPA, is distributed across the Southeast while up-and-comer Creature Comforts is currently only available locally.
 Plant Biology students can often be seen taking a brewery tour as a great way to kick off the weekend, relax and enjoy some sunshine.

 Things to Do